lsst-dm/dmtn-205/index.rst

 - whether the quantum's task label is in a given set;
 - whether any input or output dataset type is in given set;
 - whether any input or output dataset UUID is in a given set.
+- whether the quantum or any input dataset is part of a particular RUN collection.

+It's also worth considering variants of this interface that are given a single callback object with multiple methods, with ways for that object to control not just whether to proceed forward or backward but which dataset connections to follow in detail.

 It is worth noting here that the ``Quantum`` and ``QuantumGraph`` objects returned here are not necessarily the same types as those used prior to execution; execution adds more information that we want the provenance system to be able to return.
 Whether to actually use different types involves a lot of classic software design tradeoffs involving inheritance and container classes, and resolving it is beyond the scope of this document.